MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-meters.md

 For detailed pricing information, see [Power Apps pricing](https://powerapps.microsoft.com/pricing/).

 > [!NOTE]
-> As of Public Preview (11/01/21), if you link an environment to an Azure subscription, the Power Platform requests meter will not be reported or billed.
+> As of Public Preview (November 1, 2021), if you link an environment to an Azure subscription, the Power Platform requests meter will not be reported or billed.
 Users and flows in the environment can consume more than their entitled usage without being throttled or paying for overages.
 Reporting and billing will be turned on in the weeks following the Public Preview announcement.

 ### Power Apps per app meter